benjystanton/benjystanton.github.io/src/posts/2022-11-20-accessible-powerpoint-presentations.md

 - Turn the camera of the person speaking on
 - Speak clearly (but not slowly)

+## Sounds and music
+- Avoid sounds and music where possible
+- Especially if it might make it difficult to hear other people speaking

 ## Make content available in different ways